mcneel/help-docs/_en/flamingo/5/help/render-tab.md

 Set the resolution to 150 pixels per inch or 6 pixels per mm.

 #### Printer, high quality
 Set the resolution to 300 pixels per inch or 12 pixels per mm.
 This is quite a high resolution for rendering.
 This works well for smaller renderings, but for large poster or wall size renderings, the overall resolution can get very high with this setting.
-Very high resolutions can lead to very long rendering times.
+High resolutions can lead to long rendering times.

 #### Pixels per
 When Resolution control is set to Custom, use this control to set the resolution per selected unit.
 When a preset resolution is selected, this control displays the current resolution.